Herman Amberg Preus: Career

 In May 1851, Preus and Caroline Keyser were married, and they immigrated to the United States the same year.
 Preus was installed as the pastor of Spring Prairie Lutheran Church in Columbia County, Wisconsin in August 1851.
-In 1853, he was one of seven pastors organizing the Norwegian Evangelical Lutheran Church in America.
+In 1853, he was one of seven pastors organizing the Synod of the Norwegian Evangelical Lutheran Church in America.
 Preus served as president of the Norwegian Synod from 1862 until his death in 1894.

 Known for his strict adherence to the doctrine of the state Church of Norway, Preus was a leader of the conservative group in the doctrinal and theological disputes among the early Scandinavian-American Lutherans.
 Preus was associate editor of the synod newspaper, Maanedstidende (1861–1868) and was the author of two books on Norwegian-American Lutheranism published in 1867 and 1875.
 Preus had a significant part in the founding of St. Olaf College in Northfield, Minnesota.
 Preus laid the foundation stone of the St. Olaf on July 4, 1877.

 Preus died at his daughter's home in Lee, Illinois in 1894.